 Note: The OMERO.web client also supports URLs linking to specified data in OMERO.
-See the OMERO.figure User guide for more details.
+See the OMERO.web user guides for more details.

 Web services

 This list of URLs below may be incomplete or out of date.
 For a complete list of URLs, see the latest API and try the URLs out for yourself!